How Sex Addiction Treatment in Beverly Hills, Irvine, and Newport Beach Can Help

 People tend to assume that sex addiction only affects men, but that’s not the case.
 About 7% of women or more live with sex addiction.
 Truthfully, sex addiction affects all genders, but sex addiction is so underreported, the statistics aren’t always accurate.

 Plus, people who struggle with addiction are often in denial about it.
 They downplay the negative consequences that stem from their addiction.
-Fortunately, therapists are mentally equipped to talk to people who are in denial.
+Fortunately, psychologist are mentally equipped to talk to people who are in denial.

 Mental Health Issues